-Faculty can make arrangements for a staff member or tutor to visit their classroom and lead workshops on learning strategies.These workshops are available to all classes.
+Faculty can make arrangements for a staff member to visit their classroom and lead workshops on learning strategies.These workshops are available to all classes.
 Due to the amount of time needed to prepare for these workshops, faculty should schedule them at least two weeks in advance so we can prepare materials for the class.
 These workshops are detailed and interactive, so faculty should allow sufficient class time for in-class workshops.
 We offer workshops in the following:

 In this workshop, students will learn the importance of taking good notes as well as specific strategies for note-taking.
 We also demonstrate an efficient pre-lecture study method and alternative systems of note taking.
 We offer 12 tips for creating good notes.

 In this workshop, we focus on how to recognize the signs and causes of test anxiety, ways to prevent it, and techniques to cope with it.
 We also introduce specific strategies to better students’ test performance.Many students feel a high level of anxiety when taking tests.
 The encouraging news for students is that they can learn how to reduce and manage this potential obstacle to good grades.
 In this workshop, we focus on how to recognize the signs and causes of test anxiety, ways to prevent it, and techniques to cope with it.
 Students may not take the time to strategize their approach to a test.
 Yet that single step can often yield significant score increases!
 First, we focus on general testing strategies.
 Additionally, we discuss concrete approaches to multiple choice, matching, essay, and true/false questions.
 We also briefly discuss the roles of time management, critical thinking, and test anxiety as they relate to test performance.